mkaz/tasks/readme.md

 ### Contributions and License

 Tasks is open source and free to use, modify, and distribute.
 It is licensed under the <a rel="license" href="https://opensource.org/licenses/MIT">MIT License</a>.

-This is just a hobby project, if you have any feedback or contributions feel free to use GitHub issues to submit them.

 An [mkaz](https://mkaz.blog/) contrivance.